wetterheidi/upper_winds_open_meteo/README.md

   - Upgraded coordinate inputs with dynamic styling for Decimal, DMS, and MGRS.
   - Added a reset button to clear settings and unlock states.
   - Optimized error handling, UI responsiveness, and localStorage persistence.

+- **v1.4.0 (April 21, 2025)**:
+  - Added tooltips to the exit circles containing throw, drift and free fall time.
+  - Jump run track now adjusts dynamically to the number of jumpers and the exit separation. x-2 min Approach is also shown as a dashed line.
+  - Added option to load historical weahter data for the chosen location.
+  - Added GPX track visualization with color-coded AGL height (red to green gradient), interactive tooltips showing coordinates, AGL height, speed, and descent rate, with dynamic updates for wind and height units.
+  - Enhanced weather table with conditional row background colors based on relative humidity: white (<65%), light grey (65%-85%), medium grey (85%-99%), dark grey (100%), preserving wind speed-based border colors (blue, green, yellow, red).
+  - Updated mouse-over elevation display to support user-selected height units (m or ft), ensuring consistency with other height displays.

 ## Warning
 Data is sourced from OpenMeteo and may contain inaccuracies.
 Always verify with official meteorological sources for critical applications, especially skydiving or aviation.